rikedyp/documentation/dotnet-framework-interface/docs/wpf/syncfusion-introduction.md

 Dyalog no longer includes the [Syncfusion](https://www.syncfusion.com/) library of WPF controls.
 If you have your own licence for the Syncfusion WPF controls, these can be used by Dyalog APL users to develop applications.

 !!! note "Note"
-    You may not use the Syncfusion library distributed with previous versions of Dyalog APL with Dyalog v{{ version_majmin }}.
+    You may not use the Syncfusion library distributed with previous versions of Dyalog APL with version 20.0 or later.

 ## Requirements